BigDataForSanDiego/2019-Team-207/proposal_submission_form.md

 **Smart City**
 - [ ] How can San Diegans have better options for parking in high-traffic areas to void congestion?
 - [ ] How can we get an emergency vehicle to the scene in shortest possible time can save lives?
-- [x] Your question: How do you build a smart community that helps combat unfair renting practices?
+- [x] Your question: How can we use traffic data in a simulated event to provide the most effectives routes for getting to a scene and transporting injured persons?

 **Smart Environment**
 - [ ] How can San Diegans have access to better air quality indoors and outdoors?